QubesOS/qubes-doc/user/advanced-configuration/uefi-troubleshooting.md

 **Change the xen configuration on a USB media**
 01. Attach the usb disk, mount the EFI partition (second partition available on the disk)
-02. Edit your xen config (`xen.cfg/BOOTX64.cfg`) changing the `kernel` key to add your kernel parameters on the boot entry of your choice
+02. With `sudo`, edit your xen config (`EFI/BOOT/BOOTX64.cfg`) changing the `kernel` key to add your kernel parameters on the boot entry of your choice
 03. Install using your modified boot entry

 **Change xen configuration directly in an iso image**